The Highwayman (poem): Background

 The poem was written on the edge of a desolate stretch of land known as Bagshot Heath in Surrey, where Noyes, then aged 24, had taken rooms in a cottage.
 In his autobiography, he recalled: "Bagshot Heath in those days was a wild bit of country, all heather and pinewoods.
 'The Highwayman' suggested itself to me one blustery night when the sound of the wind in the pines gave me the first line."
 The poem was completed in about two days.

 Literary qualities

 "The Highwayman" is reputed to be "the best ballad poem in existence for oral delivery".
-It makes use of vivid imagery to describe surroundings ("the road was a gipsy's ribbon, looping the purple moor - ") and repetitious phrases to emphasise action ("A red-coat troop came marching - marching - marching -").
+It makes use of vivid imagery to describe surroundings ("the road was a gipsy's ribbon, looping the purple moor -") and repetitious phrases to emphasise action ("A red-coat troop came marching - marching - marching -").
 Almost half a century later, Noyes wrote, "I think the success of the poem... was because it was not an artificial composition, but was written at an age when I was genuinely excited by that kind of romantic story."

 Literary techniques

 "The Highwayman" uses hexameter that mixes iambs and anapaests.
+The rhythm is suggestive of the foot falls of a galloping horse.
 Noyes frequently uses alliteration, such as the phrase "ghostly galleon", and also uses refrains in each stanza.
 The genre of this poem seems to be a romance, but like Romeo and Juliet, the poem is a tragedy in the end.
 This poem can also be called a ballad.